gyampols/Ai-Activity-Planner/README.md

 - **OpenAI API**: Optional - get from https://platform.openai.com/
   - Without key: Uses mock planning responses
-  - With key: Full AI-powered planning
+  - With key: Full GPT-4 powered planning
+- **Google OAuth**: Optional - get from https://console.cloud.google.com/
+  - Without: Users can only sign up with username/password
+  - With: Users can sign in with Google and access fitness data
-- **Weather API**: No key required - uses free Open-Meteo service
+- **Weather & Geolocation APIs**: No keys required - uses free services
-- **Fitness Trackers**: Currently mock implementation
+- **Fitness Trackers**: Currently mock implementation (will use Google Fit API when connected)

 ## Contributing